PyAbel/PyAbel/doc/anisotropy_parameter.rst

 .. plot:: ../examples/example_anisotropy_parameter.py

-A demonstration of using :class:`~abel.tools.vmi.Distributions` for incomplete images is also included in :doc:`example_rbasex_block`.
+A demonstration of using :class:`~pyabel.tools.vmi.Distributions` for incomplete images is also included in :doc:`example_rbasex_block`.

 .. raw:: html